Top 10 Best Practices for Secure Software Development banner

 Security mistakes can sometimes seem subtle and can be easily overlooked by experienced developers.
 Static code analysis tools can bridge this understanding gap, find security vulnerabilities, and facilitate code review processes.

 Before your software is deployed, static code analysis tools are an excellent approach to finding software vulnerabilities.
-It can be integrated into the pipeline so that every time there is a new build, and it will automatically run through these checks and flag any potential issues.
+It can be integrated into the pipeline so that every time there is a new build, it will automatically run through these checks and flag any potential issues.

 During a security code review, static code analysis tools may be used to identify areas of concern.
 These tools are essential for large organizations where developers may come and go or lack security knowledge.

-Static code analysis tools are not perfect, but they can certainly help catch some of the most common issues that lead to software vulnerabilities such as SQL Injection, Cross-Site Scripting (XSS), and sensitive data exposure.
+Static code analysis tools are not perfect, but they can certainly help catch some of the most common issues that lead to software vulnerabilities, such as SQL Injection, Cross-Site Scripting (XSS), and sensitive data exposure.

 Use Popular and Well-Maintained Libraries and Frameworks